reframejs/reframe/docs/overview.template.md

 Reframe is a framework to create web apps.

-It assembles a JavaScript stack that can integrate with Node.js, React, React Native Web, React Router, Vue.js, TypeScript, TypeORM, PostCSS, Webpack, Express, Koa, Hapi, etc.
+It assembles a JavaScript stack that has integrations for Node.js, React, React Native Web, React Router, Vue.js, TypeScript, TypeORM, PostCSS, Webpack, Express, Koa, Hapi, etc.

 All kinds of JavaScript stacks are supported: